microsoft/bond/README.md

 sudo make install
 ```

 The `build` directory is just an example.
-Any directory can be used as the build
+Any directory can be used as the
-destination.
+build destination.

-In order to build all the C++ and Python tests and examples, as well as
+In order to build the Bond Python module, all the C++/Python tests and
-Bond-over-gRPC, a few more packages are needed, and CMake needs to be run with
+examples, and Bond-over-gRPC, a few more packages are needed.
-different options:

 ```bash
 sudo apt-get install \